run-llama/rags/README.md

 ## Installation and Setup

 Clone this project, go into the `rags` project folder.
+We recommend creating a virtual env for dependencies (`python3 -m venv .venv`).

 ```
-pip install -r requirements.txt
+poetry install --with dev
 ```

 By default, we use OpenAI for both the builder agent as well as the generated RAG agent.